danwing/settle-requirements/draft-wing-settle-requirements.md

 ## Operate Standalone

-After configuration, the system needs to operate without a connection to the Internet.
-This is necessary because Internet connectivity is sometimes flaky or unavailable (e.g., cabin in the woods).
+The system needs to operate without a connection to the Internet.
+This is necessary because Internet connectivity is sometimes flaky or unavailable (e.g., cabin in the woods, lengthy ISP outage).

+This does not prohibit operating a cloud service or a virtualized CPE to initially deploy a system or to add/remove a device from an existing system.
+Rather, this requirement constrains day-to-day system operation to not require Internet communication.

-> R-STANDALONE: MUST operate securely while Internet connectivity is unavailable.
+> R-STANDALONE: MUST NOT require Internet connectivity to operate securely.

+> Discuss: perhaps want to refine wording of this requirement, or split into separate requirements.

+## Web Origin {#web-origin}

+The Web Origin is comprised of the scheme (e.g., "https:"), hostname, and port.
+Today, when a key rotation occurs the Web Origin remains the same.
+In this way, things like stored web data (forms, passwords, cookies) can be used even after a key rotation.

+> R-WEB-ORIGIN:  The Web Origin MUST be retained during key rotation.

 ## Miscellaneous